Exploring Affordance and Situated Meaning in Image Captions: A Multimodal Analysis: Discussion

+We delve into the distribution of `holding-verbs' and `container-nouns' concerning the research question: "Is the object \textit{Affordance} in an image related to the presence of the two types of textual elements in its captions?"
+Our hypothesis proposes that object \textit{Affordance} is associated with the textual elements in linguistic expressions, and that viewers are more likely to use holding-verbs/container-nouns when describing images involving objects with `Gibsonian affordance'.
+As objects with `telic affordance' imply more purposeful uses, they lead viewers to use more specific and informative language in conceptualization of such images.

+For each image, we quantify the number of captions with holding-verbs and container-nouns separately.
+As we aim to explore the different \textit{Affordance} of the container-like objects, we categorize the 733 images into two groups: T-group (346) and G-group (387) based on our annotations.
+"T" denotes the telic affordance, and "G" denotes the Gibsonian affordance.

+Table \ref{tab:element-distribution} shows interesting patterns in holding-verbs and container-nouns within T-group and G-group image captions.
+For T-group images, 67.6\% (234) of them do not contain any holding-verbs in captions (i.e., 0 out of 5 captions per image), whereas a significant proportion (86.1\%, 298) of them include no container-nouns in captions.
+Contrarily, approximately 47\% (182) of G-group image lack holding-verbs in captions, and 78\% (303) of them do not contain any container-nouns in captions.
+In general, G-group exhibits a higher proportion of images incorporating either holding-verbs or container-nouns in their captions.\footnote{Among the G-group images, 53\% include holding-verbs in at least one caption, while the T-group exhibit a percentage of 32\%.
+Also, 22\% of G-group images contain container-nouns in at least one caption, while the T-group exhibit a lower percentage of 14\%.} This finding supports our hypothesis of a stronger association between objects with Gibsonian affordance in images and the occurrence of the two textual elements, in comparison to objects with telic affordance.

-However, we believe that the other aforementioned cognitive mechanisms regarding human attention and the dynamic relationship between objects and their surroundings also play essential roles in determining the linguistic behavior of an expression that designates it.
-In Section \ref{sec:hold-verbs-model}, we will adopt a multiple linear regression model to evaluate whether the discrepancy between the holding-verbs usage of T-group and G-group is statistically significant as well as the effectiveness of other cognitive processes.
+Besides \textit{Affordance}, we believe that the other aforementioned perceptual properties, regarding human attention and dynamic relationship between container(s) and scene in images, also play essential roles in conceptualized linguistic expressions (see Section \ref{sec:related-work-property}).
+We attempt to adopt multiple linear regression models to evaluate the association between different perceptual properties and the usage of textual elements in image captions.